 11. EXPULSION OR SUSPENSION OF MEMBERS

-No member shall be suspended, required to resign or expelled except by a resolution supported by at least three quarters of the members of the Committee.
-No action or other proceedings shall lie against the members of the Committee or any of them in respect of any of the matters dealt with under this Rule and no member against whom the Committee has decided upon a suspension, requirement to resign or expulsion shall have any claim in respect of his subscription or otherwise howsoever.
+Upon any Member being disciplined by his or her primary professional body, the Committee shall consider whether or not the Member should be cautioned, suspended, invited to resign from membership or be expelled from the Society.
+Before completing its consideration, the Committee shall set out in detail the complaint for the Member and the Member shall be invited to make such representations to the Committee as the Member wishes.
+No Member shall be suspended, required to resign or be expelled except by a unanimous resolution of the Committee.
+No action or other proceedings shall lie against the members of the Committee or any of them or against any other Member in respect of any of the matters dealt with under this Rule and no Member against whom the Committee has decided upon a suspension, invitation to resign or expulsion shall have any claim against the Society or its Members.

 13. GENERAL MEETINGS

-The Annual General Meeting shall be convened in March of each year.
-Ten members shall form a quorum, but if within 15 minutes after the time fixed for the holding of the meeting a quorum be not present, the meeting shall be dissolved and all matters which might, if a quorum had been present, have been done at the meeting so dissolved, may forthwith be done on behalf of the Society by the Committee.
+(a) The Annual General Meeting shall be convened in time to be held in March of each year.
+It shall be chaired by the President and in the absence of the President, by a member elected by those present as chairman for the day.
+Ten (10) Members shall form a quorum.
+If fifteen (15) minutes after the time fixed for the holding of the meeting a quorum be not present, the putative meeting shall be deemed aborted and all matters which might, if a quorum had been present, have been done at the meeting so aborted, may forthwith be done on behalf of the Society by the Committee.

-An Extraordinary General Meeting may be convened at any time by direction of the Committee, or on the requisition of the Honorary Secretary signed by not less than 12 members and stating the business for which the Extraordinary General Meeting is required.
-If the meeting so requisitioned be not convened within 21 days, the said 12 members may convene the meeting themselves.
-At any Extraordinary General Meeting 10 members shall form a quorum; and if the quorum is not present within 15 minutes of the time fixed for the holding of the meeting then the meeting shall be dissolved.
+(c) An Extraordinary General Meeting may be convened at any time by direction of the Committee, or on a requisition signed by not less than ten (10) Members and delivered to the Honorary Secretary and stating the business for which the Extraordinary General Meeting is required.
+It shall be chaired by the President, or if the President be absent by a Member elected by those present as chairman for the day.
+If the meeting so requisitioned be not convened within twenty-one (21) clear days, the said ten (10) Members may convene the meeting themselves.
+At any Extraordinary General Meeting ten (10) Members shall form a quorum; and if the quorum be not present within fifteen (15) minutes of the time fixed for the holding of the meeting then the putative meeting shall be deemed aborted.

-At least 14 days notice of all General Meetings shall be given, but the non-receipt of such notice by any one or more members shall not invalidate the proceedings.
+(d) At least twenty-eight (28) clear days’ notice of General Meetings shall be given, but the non-receipt of such notice by any one or more Members shall not invalidate the proceedings.

-Should any member desire that a matter be brought up at a General Meeting (whether Annual or Extraordinary) he shall send particulars thereof in writing and signed by himself and one other member in such time that the Honorary Secretary receives the same at least 28 clear days before the date of the meeting.
-The Honorary Secretary shall then include such matter in the agenda for the meeting.
-No business not included in the agenda shall be voted on at any General Meeting.
+(e) Should any Member desire that a matter be brought up at an AGM that Member shall send particulars thereof in writing (signed by the Member and one other Member) in such time that the Honorary Secretary receives the same at least 35 clear days before the date of the AGM.
+The Honorary Secretary shall then include such matter in the agenda for the AGM.
+No business not included in the agenda shall be voted on at a General Meeting.

-At all General Meetings, except in regard to matters provided by Rule 14, a majority of votes decides a resolution.
-Voting shall be by show of hands unless a poll of all members entitled to vote be demanded by not less than 15 members present at the meeting.
-In the event of a poll the meeting shall be adjourned to such time and place as may be decided by the chairman of the meeting.
-The decision of the members as shown by the poll shall be reported to the adjourned meeting and shall be deemed to be the decision of such meeting.
-The chairman, on a show of hands or on a poll, shall have a second or casting vote.
+(f) At all General Meetings, except in regard to matters provided by Rule 15, a majority of votes decides a resolution.
+Voting shall be by show of hands unless a poll of all Members entitled to vote be demanded by not less than fifteen (15) Members present at the General Meeting.
+In the event of a poll the General Meeting shall be adjourned to such time and place as may be decided by the President or if the President be absent by the chairman for the day.
+The decision of the Members as shown by the poll shall be reported to the adjourned General Meeting and shall be deemed to be the decision of such meeting.
+The President or if the President be absent the chairman for the day, on a show of hands or on a poll, in either case resulting in a tie, shall have a second or casting vote.

-These Rules may be altered by a resolution in General Meeting provided that the resolution is carried by a majority of not less than two thirds of those present at the meeting or, in event of a poll, by a majority of not less than two thirds of the members of the Society.
-A copy of these Rules and all subsequent amendments thereto shall be furnished to each member.
+These Rules may be altered by a resolution in General Meeting provided that the resolution is carried by a majority of not less than two thirds of those present and voting at the General Meeting or, in event of a poll, by a majority of not less than two thirds of the Members voting.

-Every member undertakes and agrees to abide by the Rules for the time being in force, and to accept as final and binding the decision of the Committee in all cases of dispute of disagreement as to the interpretation thereof.
+Every Member by applying for membership of the Society irrevocably undertakes and agrees to abide by the Rules for the time being in force from the time of acceptance of the application, and to accept as final and binding the decision of the Committee in all cases of dispute or disagreement as to the interpretation thereof.